RN to MSN Learning Outcomes

 - Provide leadership in a variety of settings that promote high quality safe patient care that also incorporates ethical decision making and effective working relationships across a variety of disciplines.

-- Demonstrate the skills needed to effect quality improvement that incorporates the various models, standards and performance measures necessary to apply quality principles, within any type of organization.
+- Demonstrate the skills needed to affect quality improvement that incorporates the various models, standards and performance measures necessary to apply quality principles, within any type of organization.

 - Apply evidenced based research in clinical practice by identifying actual or potential practice problems in a setting and resolving them through the role of change agent.